-Please note: in an effort to ensure that resources provided by the Conference are as comprehensive as possible, this Model Local Church Policy is the only sample policy currently available, and the example small, medium, and large church policies provided in the past are no longer be available.
+Please note: in an effort to ensure that resources provided by the Conference are as comprehensive as possible, this Model Local Church Policy is the only sample policy currently available, and the example small, medium, and large church policies provided in the past are no longer being maintained.
 If you have questions or need resources previously provided with an example policy, please contact Rev. John Fleischauer at email@example.com.

 The North Alabama Conference has developed a model Safe Sanctuaries policy for local churches and ministries as a resource to use in adopting a child protection (Safe Sanctuaries) policy that is compliant with the best practices for policies as described in the Conference policy.
 Churches/ministries for whom this policy is appropriate to their context can simply fill out the appropriate fields in this model policy and have it approved.

 In general, churches for whom this policy is appropriate:

 - Have children/youth programming that is generally limited to weekly events at the church facility (i.e. Sunday School, UMYF, etc.)

 - Do not regularly transport children/youth or have overnight events

 - Do not have a school-like setting (daycare, preschool, mothers’ day out, etc.)